Lars Adaktusson

 Lars Göran Peter Adaktusson (born 6 August 1955) is a Swedish politician for the Christian Democrats.
-He was elected Member of the Riksdag in the 2018 general election.
+He served as a Member of the Riksdag from the 2018 general election until 2022.
 Prior to that, he was a Member of the European Parliament (MEP).

 Early career

-An employee of public broadcaster Sveriges Television (SVT) for many years, Adaktusson has worked both as a reporter and a news anchor for the nightly news show Aktuellt, and has in addition also been stationed as a foreign correspondent in Vienna, Washington DC, and in Amman.
+An employee of public broadcaster Sveriges Television (SVT) for many years, Adaktusson has worked both as a reporter and a news anchor for the nightly news show Aktuellt, and has also been stationed as a foreign correspondent in Vienna, Washington DC, and in Amman.

 Member of the European Parliament

 Adaktusson was elected as a Member of the European Parliament (MEP) in the 2014 European Parliament elections in Sweden.
 He has since been serving on the Committee on Foreign Affairs (AFET) and the Subcommittee on Human Rights (DROI).
 In addition to his committee assignments, he serves as vice-chairman of the parliament's delegation for relations with Afghanistan.

 In February 2016, Adaktusson tabled a resolution recognizing the Islamic State militant group's (ISIS) systematic killing and persecution of religious minorities in the Middle East as a genocide, which the European Parliament unanimously passed.